TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 23/Genesis 23.9.md

 ---

-that he may give me the cave of Machpelah, which he hath, which is in the end of his field; for the full price let him give it to me in the midst of you for a possession of a burying-place.
+that he may give me the cave of Machpelah, which he has, which is in the end of his field.
+For the full price let him give it to me among you for a possession of a burying-place."